MahirEmran/JagHub_DB-Objects/README.md

-# mad2_login
+# JagHub DB/Data Objects

-Handling Firebase data/retreiving data & logging the user in
+Handles Firebase data methods along with objects used throughout the app.